Shubhammid/tele/README.md

-# 📞 Beam – Real-time Chat & Video Calling App
+# 📞 Beam – Real-time Chat and Video Calling App

 A modern full-stack **chatting and video calling** application built with the latest technologies to provide a **secure, scalable, and real-time communication platform**.